vinayjoshi50-sketch/Credit_card_Financial_Analysis/README.md

 4. Fraud Detection & Risk Management
 *	Use analytics to flag unusual spending patterns.
 * Reduces chargebacks and operational losses.

+ Marketing Strategy Suggestions 📢
+1. Segmentation Marketing:
+* Age 20–30 → digital-first campaigns (social media, influencer tie-ups).
+* Age 40–60 → financial security, travel, and lifestyle benefits.
+2.Geo-Targeted Ads:
+* Focus on Texas,California and New York for retention.
+* Push acquisition campaigns in New jersey and Florida.

 Insights - 📈
 ---